oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-08-29.md

         We opened this item because we wanted to optimize access to the information in the file.
 We're now going to address that by deconstructing the log file ([Issue #210](https://github.com/oasis-tcs/sarif-spec/issues/210)).

+    1. [Issue #185](https://github.com/oasis-tcs/sarif-spec/issues/185): "Publish v2 SARIF JSON schema to assist in editor/other online validation"

+    Michael has published the schema to schemastore.org.
     1. [Issue #207](https://github.com/oasis-tcs/sarif-spec/issues/207): "Support tool plug-ins"

         This was a duplicate of [Issue #179](https://github.com/oasis-tcs/sarif-spec/issues/179): "Consider whether SARIF covers plug-ins/rules versioning sufficiently".